Serious Tie-Dye Group Kit

 • More squeeze bottles if have lots of stations to set up

-• Waterproof aprons, especially with young children - or at least have them wear old clothes
+• Aprons, especially with young children - or at least have them wear old clothes

 • Zip-lock plastic bags - if the students are going to take the clothing home to do the rinse out and wash (give them xerox of rinsing instructions - this is the easiest way to go for the instructors!)-otherwise, completed items can just be covered with plastic to stay damp overnight.